Google Pixelbook Go full review

 The Pixelbook Go we tested came with an Intel Core i5 processor, 8GB RAM and 128 GB storage, but there are three other models you can choose from.

 The cheapest Pixelbook Go comes with Intel Core m3, 8GB RAM and 64 GB storage.
-For more space, you can either go for the Intel Core i5 version with 16GB RAM and 128 GB storage, or the highest spec version which comes with Intel Core i7, 16GB RAM, 256 GB storage and a 4K screen (the other models only come in Full HD).
+For more space, you can either go for the Intel Core i5 version with 16GB RAM and 128 GB storage or the highest spec version which comes with Intel Core i7, 16GB RAM, 256 GB storage and a 4K screen (the other models only come in Full HD).

 Whilst there is plenty of room for your various files, the integration into Google’s ecosystem means that most of your work will save on the cloud anyway, so you shouldn’t run out anytime soon.

 Despite the larger bezels that we mentioned earlier, the 13.3inch, 1080p screen with 16:9 ratio produces great colours and is bright enough to work with, even under direct sunlight.
 It’s great for streaming, as well as editing photos.
-The top-end Pixelbook offers a 4K screen, but the high price-tag and lack of ability to game make this feature seem a little redundant unless you expect to watch a lot of 4K video.
+The top-end Pixelbook offers a 4K screen, but the high price-tag and lack of ability to game make this feature seem a little redundant unless you expect to watch a lot of 4K videos.

 Google promises up to 12 hours’ battery life from the 47Wh cell, and the Pixelbook Go almost lives up to the claim, lasting 10 hours and 53 minutes in our continuous video test.
-In real time I managed to use it for a full working day, watching videos and listening to music at the same time without needing to run for my charger.
+In real-time I managed to use it for a full working day, watching videos and listening to music at the same time without needing to run for my charger.

 Charging times aren’t half bad either, with the device topping up to 28% in 30 minutes from empty.
-The battery life is in fact one of the highlights of the Pixelbook Go, outperforming other rival Chromebooks.
+The battery life is one of the highlights of the Pixelbook Go, outperforming other rival Chromebooks.

 There’s no denying that setting up the Pixelbook Go is a breeze.
 If you already have a Gmail account, then this process should take no longer than five minutes.
-All my work tabs were ready and waiting thanks to Google Drive, and instructions were easy to follow.
+All my work tabs were ready and waiting for me thanks to Google Drive, and instructions were easy to follow.
 Even the least tech-savvy people would be able to use this Chromebook straight out of the box.

 The Pixelbook Go runs on Chrome OS, a lightweight system that runs most things through the browser.
 You can download apps from the Google Play Store - just like you would on an Android device - but the majority of these are web-based anyway.
 The overall impression is clean, minimalistic and easy-to-use.